How Common Are Golf Cart Accidents?

 Driving Under the Influence

 One of the most dangerous practices is driving under the influence of drugs or alcohol.
-This increases your chance of being caught in a collision or accident and may result in severe injuries or fatalities.
+This decision increases your chance of being caught in a collision or accident and may result in severe injuries or fatalities.

 Inattentive Drivers